innoq/SCS/faq.md

 ### Why the term "SCS"?

-"Self-Contained System" describes best what's at the core of the
+"Self-contained System" describes best what's at the core of the
 concept: Each system should work by itself.
 Together they form a "System of Systems".
 We also haven't seen the term used anywhere else, allowing us to capture it to mean one specific, hopefully well-defined thing.